YunzhiZhang/vegMonitor/README.md

 For a detailed look on how to acquire and pre-process remote sensing data, please refer to the following GitHub repository: https://github.com/AtreyaSh/geeBulkFilter

-### 2. Supervised vegetation classification using field data and the random forests algorithm
+### 2. Supervised vegetation classification using field data and the Random Forests algorithm

 [Still under development...]